How Do You Convert A Fraction To A Whole Number

 Fractions come in various forms, each with its own characteristics and implications for conversion:

 Understanding these types of fractions is crucial because the method of converting to a whole number will depend on the type of fraction you're starting with.
 For proper fractions, conversion to a whole number isn't usually possible without additional context or operations.
-However, improper fractions and mixed numbers can often be converted to whole numbers, provided certain conditions are met.
+That said, improper fractions and mixed numbers can often be converted to whole numbers, provided certain conditions are met.

 Comprehensive Overview of Fraction Conversion